Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Cost Model

 \section{Cost Model}

 In this section, we present a cost model provided as an analysis in \LangName{} that enables the developer to estimate query and subnormalization costs of programs.
 Building on these principles, we analytically compare the efficiency of different approaches to realize matrix polynomials.
+The cost model informs optimization decisions in two ways: determining which factoring transformations improve cost and guiding a fallback to other methods should QSVT incur excessive query costs.